How to Become a Special Education Teacher About this section

-Public school teachers are required to have a least a bachelor’s degree and a state-issued certification or license.
-Private schools typically require teachers to have a bachelor’s degree.
-Teachers in private schools are not required to be licensed or certified, but private schools may prefer to hire teachers who have a license.
-For information about teacher preparation programs and certification requirements in your state, contact Teach.
+Special education teachers in public schools are required to have at least a bachelor’s degree and a state-issued certification or license.
+Private schools typically require teachers to have a bachelor’s degree, but the teachers are not required to be licensed or certified.

-All states require public special education teachers to have at least a bachelor's degree.
-Some of these teachers major in elementary education or a content area, such as math or chemistry, and minor in special education.
-Others get a degree specifically in special education.
+All states require special education teachers in public schools to have at least a bachelor's degree.
+Some require teachers to earn a degree specifically in special education.
+Others allow them to major in education or a content area, such as mathematics or science, and pursue a minor in special education.

-In a program leading to a bachelor’s degree in special education, prospective teachers learn about the different types of disabilities and how to present information so that special education students will understand.
-These programs typically include fieldwork, such as student teaching.
-Some states require special education teachers to earn a master’s degree in special education after earning their teaching certification.
+In a program leading to a bachelor’s degree in special education, prospective teachers learn about the different types of disabilities and how to present information so that students will understand.
+Programs typically include a student-teaching program, in which prospective teachers work with a mentor and get experience instructing students in a classroom setting.
+To become fully certified, states may require special education teachers to complete a master’s degree in special education after obtaining a job.

-Teachers in private schools do not need to meet state requirements.
-However, private schools typically seek teachers who have at least a bachelor’s degree in special education.
+Private schools typically require teachers to have at least a bachelor’s degree in special education.

-All states require teachers in public schools to be licensed.
-A license is frequently referred to as a certification.
-Those who teach in private schools are not required to be licensed.
+All states require teachers in public schools to be licensed in the specific grade level that they teach.
+A license frequently is referred to as a certification.
+Those who teach in private schools typically do not need to be licensed.